karl-zylinski/karl-zylinski.github.io/content/posts/hot-reload-gameplay-code.md

 ## Example implementation in Odin Programming Language

 Let's look at an example of how to do this.
 I will be using [Odin programming language](https://odin-lang.org/), but the general ideas are transferable to languages like C and C++.

+**UPDATE:** Since writing this article I've made a an [Odin + Raylib + Hot Reload template](https://github.com/karl-zylinski/odin-raylib-hot-reload-game-template).
+You can use that one as another example implementation.

 In case you prefer watching videos, then I've also made a YouTube video on this topic: